PontusPilatus/whats-in-the-box/README.md

 Welcome to the hottest shindig in town!
 Block Party is where colorful squares come to hang out, mingle, and arrange themselves in a funky spiral pattern.
 No square is too square for this party!

+A fun interactive application built with React for the frontend and .NET/C# for the backend.

 ## 🎮 How to Join the Fun

 1. Click **"BOOM!
 New Block"** to invite a colorful square to the party